MODAL-UNINA/Benchmarking-Federated-Learning-on-High-Performance-Computing-Aggregation-Methods-and-Their-Impact/README.md

 # Benchmarking Federated Learning on High Performance Computing Aggregation Methods and Their Impact

+This is the implemetation code for the paper (link): Daniela Annunziata, Marzia Canzaniello, Martina Savoia, Salvatore Cuomo, Francesco Piccialli, Benchmarking Federated Learning on High Performance Computing Aggregation Methods and Their Impact.

 **Abstract**

 Federated Learning (FL) diverges from traditional Machine Learning (ML) models decentralizing data utilization, addressing privacy concerns.